MStewGT/Intellect4Dummies/README.md

 Download files and place in a ...\World of Warcraft\Interface\AddOns\Intellect4Dummies folder.

-If you want to change the buff to check for or the warning message just edit the lines below in *main.lua*
+If you want to change the buff to check for, or the warning message, just edit the lines below in *main.lua*

 ```lua
 local buff = "Arcane Intellect"